JakeCureton/Uni/README.md

 Preferences > Project > + > Search mysql-connector-python

-- You also need a local MySQL server "https://dev.mysql.com/downloads/mysql/".
+- You also need a local [MySQL server](https://dev.mysql.com/downloads/mysql/).

-- Once installed, use a database tool such as HeidiSql "https://www.heidisql.com/download.php" to connect to your MySQL server with root password you setup.
+- Once installed, use a database tool such as [HeidiSql](https://www.heidisql.com/download.php) to connect to your MySQL server with root password you setup.

 - Download [customers.sql](https://github.com/JakeCureton/Uni/blob/main/customers.sql) from this git and import into your database using HeidiSql.